 Fiddle leaf fig plant

-The Fiddle Leaf Fig is a popular fast-growing houseplant that originates from West Africa.
+The Fiddle Leaf Fig is a popular, fast-growing houseplant from West Africa.

 Its distinctive, glossy leaves are shaped like a fiddle, hence its name.

 The Fiddle Leaf Fig is a semi-easy plant to care for and makes a beautiful addition to any home.